sporniket/thomson-mo5--gate-array-motorola--replacement-hw--atf1508/README.md

 Initial release.

+> Note : I did something with the 2×4 header connector footprint, believing that it would held better the connector, but it does not help at all, sorry.
+I will fix this when I have time, it is just a bit inconvenient.

 ## 2. What should you know before using **Replacement of the Motorola gate array for the Thomson MO5 by Microchip ATF1508** ?

 **Replacement of the Motorola gate array for the Thomson MO5 by Microchip ATF1508** is made using Kicad.

 > Do not use **Replacement of the Motorola gate array for the Thomson MO5 by Microchip ATF1508** if this project is not suitable for your project.

+### Fusemap file to program the ATF1508

+You will find the SVF file in the `fusemap` folder.

 ### Bill Of Material (BOM)